 - To better describe the demographic characteristics of ALS in New Jersey,

-- To assist the federal Agency for Toxic Substances and Disease Registry in evaluating the completeness of the National ALS Registry.
+- To assist the federal Agency for Toxic Substances and Disease Registry (ATSDR) in evaluating the completeness of the National ALS Registry.

 - New Jersey is one of three states and eight metropolitan areas to conduct this population-based surveillance of ALS.

 - Neurologists targeted for outreach and recruitment efforts included all neurologists practicing within the states of NJ and Delaware, two

 counties in downstate New York, the county of Philadelphia, PA; as well as a targeted list of ALS specialists practicing in Allentown, PA

 - ALS patients residing in New Jersey and under a neurologist’s care between January 2009 and December 2011 were eligible to be reported by neurologists.
 No patients were contacted as part of this project.
 Data collection began in May 2011 and concluded in June 2012.

 Information about the project and project findings can be found in the Project Summary.

 - The project’s methods and findings have been presented at many national conferences.